bkesari1998/rubiks-cube-solver/README.md

 - Z: rotate the cube around the Z axis in the clockwise direction
 - z: rotate the cube around the z axis in the counterclockwise direction

-The cube axis are defined as follows:
+The cube axes are defined as follows:
 <br />
 ![alt text](Cube-Axis.png)